 And as Nevadans are struggling to cope with job loss and government-issued restrictions, immigrants are being hit especially hard by additional barriers.

-For example, if a TPS holder with a valid Social Security number files taxes as a family with someone who uses ITIN — an individual taxpayer identification number used largely by undocumented workers— the family will not qualify for any relief payments, according to information from the Office of Sen. Catherine Cortez Masto.
+For example, if someone with a valid Social Security number files taxes as a family with someone who uses ITIN — an individual taxpayer identification number used largely by undocumented workers— the family will not qualify for any relief payments, according to information from the Office of Sen. Catherine Cortez Masto.

 “It’s a concern that’s lingering in the community and the questions are coming up,” said Assemblyman Edgar Flores, chair of the Hispanic Legislative Caucus, which has set up a Covid-19 task force.
 “Our response through the legislature is that it shouldn’t be a factor and it shouldn’t be a barrier.”